sylvieg/cards/README.md

 # Cards

-A card triage page with Angular
+A card triage page with Angular (@angular/cli 11.2.18)

 See instructions https://github.com/CardioLogs/card-triage

-Remarks:
+# My Remarks

 * I did that in 4.5 hours
 * I am using bootstrap